 Design is now closely tied to business outcomes.
 Great design plays a crucial role in customer satisfaction and makes all the difference in defeating the competition.
 So much so the new millennium has seen the creation of the Chief Design Officer role (CDO) at major companies like Pepsi and Johnson & Johnson.

 Opportunity and excitement aside, making the transition from individual contributor to creative leader is tough.
-Here’s some helpful advice to measure team progress, overcome bottlenecks, design for business outcomes, and so much more—all from those who have done it before.
+Here’s some helpful advice to measure team progress, overcome bottlenecks, understand marketing management concepts, design for business outcomes, and so much more—all from those who have done it before.

 When you own a project, you’re engrossed in every detail.
 You live for this color palette or breathe that iconography style.
 But when you’re a manager, maintaining this level of insight into each and every project your team tackles is impossible.